-When you are looking at getting a saw for survival, there are several factors to consider.
+When you are looking at getting a saw for wilderness survival or even for homesteading, there are several factors to consider.
 These variables will make the difference between a useful tool that will help you survive and a worthless gadget that gets thrown away.
 Please pay attention to these features:

 Size – A good survival saw needs to be compact.
 If your saw does not fit well in your pack, takes up too much space, or is too heavy, it will not be practical.
 You need something that is naturally small, or breaks down to a small size.

 Durability – If your saw breaks the first time you use it, then there is no point in taking it with you.
 In some cases the handle might break, which can injure your hand.
 In other cases the blade itself could snap, which is just as dangerous.

 Tooth Size – When selecting a saw, tooth size makes a difference.
 Saws with large teeth will cut through wood faster, but they catch on the wood easier.
 This can be hard on your arm and shoulder.
 Smaller teeth give you a motion that is smooth, but they take longer to get through your wood.
 Normally, something in the middle is best.

 Flexibility – A good saw blade should flex to some degree.
 A rigid blade will typically snap off when the teeth catch on a tough part of the wood.
 A blade that is too flexible will bend and bow too much when the teeth catch making your chore just as difficult.
 Again, a medium flexibility is best.